luca-Serena/Lunes-blockchain/README.md

 // activation of the new configuration with forking allowed
 #define FORKING
+//
+// defining DOS it's possible to simulate the Denial of Service attack
+#define DOS
 ```

 Logs for mined and received blocks are enabled by default.